rsinghal03/IncredibleFlickerPhotos/README.md

 # About the project

 The project is developed using MVVM architecture pattern and Kotlin as development language.
+The unit testing is done for the viewmodel class.

 Libraries used are: